 - Before posting read the mailing list archives, read the Cuckoo blog, read the documentation and Google about your issue.
-Stop posting questions that have already been answered over and over everywhere. - Posting emails saying just like "Doesn't work, help me" are completely useless.
+Stop posting questions that have already been answered over and over everywhere. - Posting messages saying just like "Doesn't work, help me" are completely useless.
 If something is not working report the error, paste the logs, paste the config file, paste the information on the virtual machine, paste the results of the troubleshooting, give context.
 We are not wizards and we don't have the crystal ball. - Use a proper title.
-Stuff like "Doesn't work", "Help me", "Error" is not a proper title. - Tend to use pastebin.com or pastie.org and similar services to paste logs and configs: make the email more readable. - Tend to upload your attachment to file upload services, we have a very low attachment size limit. - Tend to not write HTML emails.
+Stuff like "Doesn't work", "Help me", "Error" is not a proper title. - Tend to use pastebin.com or pastie.org and similar services to paste logs and configs: make the message more readable. - The community website uses Markdown syntax.
+So please read Markdown documentation before posting.

-2.6.3 Donations
+2.6.3 Support Us

-Cuckoo is software released freely to the public and developed during spare time by volunteers only.
-If you enjoy it and want to see it kept being developed and updated, please consider making a donation.
+Cuckoo Sandbox is a completely open source software, released freely to the public and developed mostly during free time by volunteers.
+If you enjoy it and want to see it kept developed and updated, please consider supporting us.